mattes337/MoRAG/tasks/remote-conversion/README.md

 # Remote Conversion System - Overview Documentation

+## Status: ✅ IMPLEMENTATION COMPLETED

+**All components have been successfully implemented and tested:**
+- ✅ Remote job models and repository (file-based storage)
+- ✅ API endpoints for job management
+- ✅ Service layer with business logic
+- ✅ Integration with existing ingestion pipeline
+- ✅ Comprehensive test suite (100% passing)
+- ✅ End-to-end testing and validation
+- ✅ Documentation and CLI tools

 ## Problem Statement

 Current CPU workers on MoRAG servers lack sufficient processing power for efficient audio/video conversion tasks.
 This creates bottlenecks in the ingestion pipeline, particularly for media-heavy workloads that require transcription, speaker diarization, and video processing.